5 Stellar Apps for Nonverbal Autism

 The high level of customization that’s available with iCommunicate makes it a really powerful teaching tool.

 iCommunicate’s text-to-speech function offers A LOT of languages.
-If you need something other than English, it’s likely this app will have what you’re looking for.
+If you need something other than English in your nonverbal communication app, it’s likely this app will have what you’re looking for.
 They also have a handful of voices to choose from.

 Quick iCommunicate Review